SAC A

 Nation: Argentina

-Type / Application: Experimental, earth observation
+Type / Application: Experimental, Earth observation

 Operator: CONAE

-Contractors: CONAE
+Contractors: INVAP

 Equipment: ?